Dvar Torah Outliner

 print(f"C) {com3_title}: {com3_text}")

-When I ran this code the week of Parashat Mishpatim, this is what printed for us:
+When we ran this code the week of Parashat Mishpatim, this is what printed:

 My Outline for Parashat Mishpatim